namlook/MongoLite/README.rst

     "Tools change, not data".
 In order to follow this "credo", just like MongoKit, MongoLite won't add any information into your data saved into the database.
-So if you need to use other mongo tools or ODMs in other languages, your data won't be polluted by MongoKit's stuff.
+So if you need to use other mongo tools or ODMs in other languages, your data won't be polluted by MongoLite's stuff.

 Features
 ========